tmpvar/ray-aabb/README.md

 if `normal` is passed:

- * a number denoting how far along the ray the collision occurred.
+ * `false` if no intersection or a number denoting how far along the ray the collision occurred.
 You can use this number to compute the point of intersection.
 See the demos for example usage.

 ## platforms